2847861/mywiki/README.md

 mywiki
 ======

-assignment 2 without tests
+Assignment2 (with no tests)

+use first the command:
+$python manage.py syncdb
-use first the command $pyhton manage.py syncdb and then $python manage.py runserver localhost:3000
+$python manage.py runserver localhost:3000

+Then it should works.
+First home page, with links to 3 other pages: History, Health and Characteristics